nemisj/react-tab-index/article.md

 ```

+(expalain about tabIndex on non focusable elements)

 ## Why it won't work now

 Before diving into the problem itself, let's see what does it mean component
 based architecture for the browser.

 Usually when application created using component based architecture UI of this applicatio is constructed of multiple smaller componests.
 Every component is an isolated unit containing all the required assets for it to run, such as view fragment, javascript, css and images.
-View fragment can be of any format, but most of the time it represents HTMLish tree of nodes, XML or any other SDL defined by the framework creator e.g., JSX is used in ReactJS and (Java example would also be nice) XML is used in BackBase.
+View fragment can be of any format, but most of the time it represents HTMLish tree of nodes, XML or any other Domai Specific Language (DSL) defined by the framework creator e.g., JSX is used in ReactJS and (Java example would also be nice) XML is used in BackBase.

 Whenever framework assembles application, it takes all the components and generates HTML which then is displayed in the browser.
 Most of the time this happens at the runtime ( in the browser or on the server ) but can be also done as 'separate' compilation task in a build process.